PGA-dev/Calculator/README.md

 #### JavaScript
 - Vanilla JS script addressed using all functionality as callbacks inside of general DOM ContentLoaded event listener
+- Hash array used for calculator function lookup
 - modular approach to add event listeners, calling the button mapper inside of the listener
     - Button map filter calls functions for specific key functionality
     - flag for basic workflow, to add auto cleanup of results window after calculation is performed, and new calculation is attempted